Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 Things to consider are: how the space will be used, what mood is trying to be set, and what colors can be agreed upon.

-Any colors can be used in the bedroom paint as well, if red is both parties favorite color, it can be incorporated.
+Any colors can be used for the paint as well; if red is a favorite color, it can be incorporated.
 This can be done in either muted tones or even adding pops of the color to furniture pieces, trim, or accessories.

 Recommended Bedroom Colors for Couples: